/edikt:adr:new

 ## Consequences

-[edikt:directives:end]: #The ## Decision section is what the compile pipeline reads to generate directives.
+## Alternatives ConsideredThe ## Decision section is what the sidecar extractor reads to generate directives.
 Write it with MUST/NEVER language and literal code tokens for effective compilation.
 See Writing good ADRs for guidance.
+In v0.6.0+ the prose template carries no in-body directives block — the generated directives land in the sibling sidecar shown under Output.

 ADRs are immutable once accepted

 Once an ADR is accepted, its content — context, decision, and consequences — must never be edited.
-This is enforced by INV-002 and compiled into governance directives.
+This is a hard governance rule, compiled into directives.

 When a decision changes, create a new ADR that supersedes the old one.
 The old ADR's status is updated to Superseded by ADR-NNN — the only permitted mutation after acceptance.
 Draft ADRs may be freely edited before acceptance.